What are the differences between hardwood lump charcoal and briquettes? Find out which one you should be using for your barbecue today.

 The sawdust, or whatever by-product you are using that would work very well include wood charcoal, biomass, and coal.
 You will then need to use an accelerant when you need it to burn.
 The accelerant is necessary so that the briquettes combust effectively.
 The lack of oxygen in the individual pieces means that you need to help the process along.

 Briquettes are made of wood by-products.
-They are then compressed with chemical additives so that they can be cut into the briquette shape that you know and buy in the store.
+They are then compressed with chemical additives to be cut into the briquette shape that you know and buy in the store.
 Companies use different recipes to make briquettes.
 These include charcoal dust/fines, sodium nitrate, sodium borate, calcium carbonate/whiting, and wheat starch.

 - They are easy to find